-MSI STEM Research & Development Consortium creates a collaborative environment for members and research & development partners to promote innovation, commercialization and technology leadership.
+The MSI STEM Research & Development Consortium (MSRDC) creates a collaborative environment for members and research & development partners to promote innovation, commercialization and technology leadership.
 We enable research opportunities for member institutions to ensure sponsoring agencies maintain and enhance their science and technology priorities.

-The MSI STEM Research & Development Consortium (MSRDC) is a nonprofit corporation formed under Cooperative Agreement No. W911SR-14-2-0001 with the US Department of the Army.
-The Agreement, sponsored by the Edgewood Chemical and Biological Center (ECBC), engages MSIs in the pursuit of technology advancement in areas of importance to ECBC, Department of Defense (DoD) and other Federal agencies engaged in science and engineering research.
+MSRDC is a nonprofit corporation formed under Cooperative Agreement No. W911SR-14-2-0001 with the US Department of the Army.
+The Agreement, sponsored by the Edgewood Chemical and Biological Center (ECBC), engages Minority-Serving Institutions (MSIs) of higher education in the pursuit of technology advancement in areas of importance to ECBC, Departments of Defense (DoD), Homeland Security (DHS), State (DOS) and a growing list of other Federal agencies engaged in science and engineering research.

-In partnership with the DoD, the MSI STEM Research & Development Consortium (MSRDC) supports and stimulates Science and Technology (S&T) related research at Minority Serving Institutions for real-world applications to real-world problems to maintain and enhance the technological dominance of the United States in a competitive world.
+In partnership with the DoD, MSRDC supports and stimulates Science and Technology related research at MSIs for real-world applications to real-world problems to maintain and enhance the technological dominance of the United States in a competitive world.

 The objectives of MSRDC include the following:

-- Enhance the research and educational capabilities of HBCUs/MSIs in areas of importance to national defense.
+- Enhance the research and educational capabilities of HBCUs/MSIs in areas of importance to national defense

-- Encourage research and educational collaborations between HBCUs/MSIs and other institutions of higher education, government defense organizations, and the defense industry.
+- Encourage research and educational collaborations between HBCUs/MSIs and other institutions of higher education, government defense organizations, and the defense industry

-- Provide a unified voice to effectively articulate the strategically important role of HBCUs/MSIs in STEM initiatives.
+- Provide a unified voice to effectively articulate the strategically important role of HBCUs/MSIs in STEM initiatives

-- Maximize the collaborative capabilities of the government and HBCUs/MSIs.
+- Maximize the collaborative capabilities of the government and HBCUs/MSIs

-- Improve research facilities of the HBCUs/MSIs.
+- Improve research facilities of the HBCUs/MSIs

-To help accomplish these objectives, the MSRDC conducts numerous development activities to market the consortium and identify available funding streams.
+To help accomplish these objectives, MSRDC conducts numerous development activities to market the consortium and identify available funding streams.